Skip to content

 The HR manager who needs a compliance feature can now prepare the full sprint herself and send it directly to the CTO for approval.
 No meetings.
 No miscommunication.
 No wasted cycles.

-No credit card required · Setup in 4 minutes · Cancel anytime
+Setup in 4 minutes · Cancel anytime

-Team & Pro Plans
+Team & Solo Plans

 See everything.